mesosphere/dcos-docs-site/pages/1.11/installing/oss/cloud/azure/index.md

 #### General Machine Configurations ####
 We recommend *disabling* swap on your VMs, which is typically the default for the Azure Linux images.
-We've found that using the ephemeral SSDs for swap (via WAAgent configuration) can conflict with the disk caching configuration of the `D` series of VMs.
+We have found that using the ephemeral SSDs for swap (via WAAgent configuration) can conflict with the disk caching configuration of the `D` series of VMs.
 For other series of VMs, (e.g. `L` series),